Tyler Michaelson: Secret past

 In February 2013, Angelica McDaniel confirmed that several stories would climax during the celebration of the show's 40th anniversary, including the story about Tyler and Leslie's past; "[…] Tyler and Leslie have some sort of [secret] history that will come to fruition."
 In January 2013 when Mark Pinter joined the cast as Congressman Marcus Wheeler, an associate of popular characters, Victor Newman (Eric Braeden) and Jack Abbott (Peter Bergman), Tyler and Leslie's past is explored.
 While Leslie is terrified to see Wheeler, Tyler initially doesn't think it's a big deal.
 It is eventually revealed that Tyler and Leslie were born, Davis and Valerie Rogan.
 The teenagers change their names after Valerie is forced to testify against their father for killing their mother Belinda.
 Their father is convicted thanks to Valerie and Wheeler's testimonies.
-When Tyler learns that their father trying to get an appeal, he wants to reveal his true identity and testify against him, but Leslie urges him not to as she questions their father's guilt.
+When Tyler learns that their father is trying to get an appeal, he wants to reveal his true identity and testify against him, but Leslie urges him not to as she questions their father's guilt.
 In late December 2012, veteran actor, Tony Todd, known for his starring role as the Candyman in the horror franchise confirmed that he had been cast in the role of Tyler and Leslie's incarcerated father, Gus Rogan.
 Soaps In Depth revealed that Gus's arrival would stir up trouble for his children.
 In the meantime, Tyler changes his tune about wanting to testify against his father as he is faced with the reality of Gus's release.
 With Gus's exoneration, Tyler cannot pretend everything is "OK" just because Gus did not kill their mother.
 According to Williams, "Tyler is being asked to be somebody else" and he's already gone through that.
 However, Tyler is pretty much fearless so he will have no choice but to "bite the bullet" and deal with his father.
 Tyler gets drunk and reminisces with a photo of himself and Leslie as children.
 According to Williams, "[Tyler]'s feeling like he's losing his sister."
 It is the first time Tyler and Leslie have not been in one another's corner, and him being estranged from his sister is such unfamiliar territory for him that he starts to lose it.
 For so long, Tyler thought Gus was responsible for Belinda's death and when all of that suddenly changes, "it's kind of a cool place to be in as an actor!" said Williams.